Now I offer photos, slides, magazines, railroadiana, etc. You can find it at Ebay as trinitydon .

 One of the stations on the Fond du Lac branch was Brownsville.

-Another branch ran to Berlin where the station is now being promoted for various events.
+Berlin was at MP 12.8 and has a nice station where it is now being promoted for various events.

 Here is L-2 2-8-2 657 passing Randolph.